 Deep Vein Thrombosis is a serious condition that requires immediate treatment.
 It occurs when a blood clot forms in the large veins, usually in the lower leg or thigh.
 When a blood clot forms in a leg or arm, it can travel through the bloodstream and lodge in the lung.
-This is called a Pulmonary Embolism, and it can be life threatening, which is why regular checkup’s and watching for unusual symptoms is critically important to professional CDL drivers.
+This is called a Pulmonary Embolism, and it can be life-threatening, which is why regular checkups and watching for unusual symptoms are critically important to professional CDL drivers.

 Good and Healthy Advice for Short and Long-Haul Truckers

 Sitting and driving long distances over an extended period of time increases the risk of developing Phlebitis and DVT.
 Older age, smoking, and obesity increase that risk.

 Move Around – Get out of your truck every couple of hours and walk around!

 Think you drink a lot of beverages throughout the day?
 Well if those beverages include high-sodium soda’s or coffee, they are diuretics, or actually, help dehydrate you (instead of providing adequate hydration to your cells and vital organs.
 Remember to balance plain water in between every giant cup of coffee you bring into your cab.

 Hey, they aren’t just for diabetics you know.
 Compression socks actually put pressure on your calves and encourage blood flow to improve circulation.
 For anyone who remains seated throughout the workday, they can be a valuable way to lower the risk of blood clots.